 The Journal Cell and Organ Transplantology accepts the original articles and review, brief communications and case reports, interview in the field of transplantology, cell technologies and tissue engineering.

-We accept the articles written in English or Ukrainian.
+We accept the articles written in English.
 All accepted papers are published full-text in English.